 The 2019 ADCIRC Users Group Meeting will be held on May 20-21, 2019, at the US Army Corps of Engineers Coastal and Hydraulics Lab (CHL) at the Engineer Research and Development Center (ERDC) in Vicksburg, Miss.
 This year’s hosts are Chris Massey and Mary Cialone of CHL.

 Though typically held in conjunction with the ADCIRC Boot Camp, this year’s Users Group Meeting will be a standalone event.
-Two Boot Camp events will be held in 2019 – the Texas ADCIRC Week from April 8-12, 2019, in Austin, Texas, and in November in Florida (details will be published at a later date).
+Two Boot Camp events will be held in 2019 – from April 8-12, 2019, in Austin, Texas, and in November in Florida (details will be published at a later date).

 The Users Group Meeting will focus on the latest and greatest ADCIRC features and applications.
 Participants will discuss gaps and opportunities with new ADCIRC use cases.
 Student attendance and participation are strongly encouraged.